 Importantly, just because you are not physically present does not make the interview any less formal.

 So what are the common platforms used by recruiters and hiring managers when you can’t physically meet at an office or worksite?

 It’s essential to be familiar with these popular video interview platforms:

-A simple Google or YouTube search can provide you with a quick introduction and tutorial of how these platforms work.
-By getting to know these platforms, you will avoid any additional stress that comes with navigating new technology – you’re dealing with enough pressure for the interview as it is.
+A simple Google or YouTube search can provide you with a quick introduction, tour and tutorial of how these platforms work.
+By doing so, you’ll avoid any additional stress that comes with navigating new technology – you’re dealing with enough pressure for the interview as it is.

 In the following, Tanapat Apiwantanakul, Consultant at Michael Page Thailand outlines 5 things to keep in mind for virtual interviews, with more tips following the video.

 It’s not as scary as you think.
 Many job seekers have said it is more intimidating to meet face-to-face.
 Meeting in a comfortable and familiar environment at home can be a good thing as you would have control over your surroundings.